Coming Event – Turbulence Reduction Infrastructure Management

 The Friends of Gulf St Vincent (FoGSV) is a community group that is concerned about the protection and conservation of this wonderful, unique body of water and its biodiversity.

-Membership is open to everyone, and we organise events to inform and and encourage all people who care about clean beaches, clean water, healthy seagrass meadows and reefs, and the plants and animals that can be found here.
+Membership is open to everyone.
+We organise events about issues related to clean beaches, clean water, healthy seagrass meadows and reefs, as well as the plants and animals that can be found here.

 Want to be involved in monitoring our water quality?
 The Friends of Gulf St Vincent, in collaboration with the Adelaide and Mount Lofty NRM Board, have a project up and running now, to monitor water quality using Secchi discs.